Peptides vs. Proteins

 Structural Differences

-Structure is another key differentiator:
+Structural organization is another key distinction: